Anna Maurizio

 Anna Maurizio (26 November 1900 - 24 July 1993) was a Swiss biologist who studied bees.
 She worked for more than three decades in the Department of Bees at the Liebefeld Federal Dairy Industry and Bacteriological Institute, where she developed new methods for determining the amount of pollen in honey.

 Life

 Maurizio was born in Zurich, the daughter of botanist and cultural historian Adam Maurizio.
-She studied at a gymnasium in Lviv, then graduated from the high school of agriculture in Dubliany (near Lviv) in 1923 and then in biology in 1927 in Lviv.
+She studied at a gymnasium in Lviv, then graduated from the high school of agriculture in Dubliany (near Lviv) in 1923, and then in biology in 1927 in Lviv.
 She began work at the Federal Station of Dairy and Bacteriology in Liebefeld-Bern in 1928 and retired in 1966.
-She died in Switzerland, aged about 93.
+She died in Switzerland, at the age of 92.